While moving lights are more common than ever, non-moving LED and conventional lights are by far the most common lights in use around the world.

 First, we must go over what tools you will need to focus.
 Ideally, you’ll have 2 people- so that one person can be at the console bringing intensities up and down, and the other can be upon the ladder, scaffolding or lift pointing the lights.
-If you have a remote focus unit with your console, then you can eliminate that 2nd person if needed- though they can help you move faster and program things into the console while you are working.
+While many consoles and PC-control systems can be remotely controlled via a phone app or laptop, it still is a wise idea to have a second person around – never work at heights without a 2nd person in the room.

-You’ll also need a adjustable wrench, gloves and a small flashlight in case you quickly need to see in the dark.
+You’ll also need an adjustable wrench, gloves, and a small flashlight in case you quickly need to see in the dark.
 You may also need ladders, a lift or scaffolding to reach your lighting positions unless you have a catwalk.

 Once you have your lift, ladder or scaffolding set up and your tools are in your pocket, it’s time to turn the house lights off either mostly or completely, and get ready to start focus!

-The first light we’re going to focus is an ellipsoidal, or Source Four.
+The first light we’re going to focus is an ellipsoidal, also known as the Source Four, or leko.

 To begin, pull any gel color, gobos or accessories out of the light, then pull all of the framing shutters wide open.
 We want to start from scratch to get the best focus.
 If you’re just tweaking a focus that you already had, you don’t have to pull all the accessories out.

-Source Four, On today’s hypothetical lighting truss, we have a par can up next.
-This may be either a standard Par 64, 56, 46, or 38, or may be an ETC Source Four Par or similar.
+Next on today’s hypothetical lighting truss, we have a par can up next.
+This may be either a standard Par 64, 56, 46, or 38, or may be an ETC Source Four Par or LED par.
+In fact, it’s probably a LED….

-Either way, we will start by pulling any color out of the light and opening up any barn doors, just like with the ellipsoidal.
+Either way, we will start by pulling any color out of the light (for conventional lights) and opening up any barn doors, just like with the ellipsoidal.

 After that, place the color in the unit and tweak anything that may need it.
 If you are focusing an LED par, it’s about the same process, but there is no lamp to spin or color to place into the fixture.
 I would suggest focusing LED pars in white, so that you can see everywhere the light is hitting clearly.